cloudfoundry/docs-bosh/links.html.md

 properties: {...}
 ```

-Note that "secondary\_db" link has been marked as optional, to indicate that "web" release job will work correctly even if operator does not provide "secondary_db" link.
+Note that "secondary\_db" link has been marked as optional, to indicate that "web" job will work correctly even if operator does not provide "secondary_db" link.
 Providing "secondary\_db" link may enable some addtional functionality.

-Example Postgres release job that provides "conn" link of type "db".
+Example Postgres job that provides "conn" link of type "db".

 ```yaml
 name: postgres